miloserdow/capistrano-deploy/README.md

 Environment where deploy is to be performed to.
 E.g. "production", "staging".
 Default value is empty.

 ### `deploy_key`
-**Required** Symmetric key to decrypt private RSA key.
+**Required** Symmetric key to decrypt private key.
 Must be a string.

 ### `enc_rsa_key_pth`
 Path to the encrypted key.
 Default `"config/deploy_id_rsa_enc"`.
 You have to use either `enc_rsa_key_pth` or `enc_rsa_key_val`.